the strange beauty and horror of girls playing with snakes

 The text is not supportive but active within the book.
 Girl Plays with Snake is a book project in its totality (it would never work in exhibition form).

-Like the images, the words tread a line between darkly poetic and childlike playfulness — can you tell me about how you choose them?
+Like the images, the words tread a line between darkly poetic and childlike playfulness.
+Can you tell me about how you choose them?

 The texts were all part-generated using automatic poetry sites.
-I wanted the texts to be produced using a similar method to the way the photos were collected — a kind of distant collaboration (as you have mentioned).
+I wanted the texts to be produced using a similar method to the way the photos were collected — a kind of distant collaboration.
 I knew I didn't want to tie the book down to any one meaning or to act as an aficionado on snakes.
 I entered in the title "Girl Plays with Snake" (drawn from the title on the back of one photo) into an automatic generating site and waited to see what came back to me.
 The final poems are the result of to-ing and fro-ing between myself and the generators.
 Automatic writing has always interested me, from the work of Gertrude Stein to Breton and the Surrealist movement, and more recently the use of spam bots.